 Intellectual property litigation includes aspects of both liability and damages.
 In patent disputes, for example, judges and juries are asked to determine liability issues such as whether or not a product or process is patentable, or whether the language of the patent is overly broad.
 These issues can be extremely complex, especially in high-tech industries like biotechnology.
 On the damages side, the issues can be similarly difficult, including valuing the profit potential of products still in early stages of development.

 The complex nature of intellectual property disputes creates a pressing need for expert advice.
-EI economists are well situated to address a broad range of economic issues in such disputes, including valuing intangible assets, understanding the role of markets and competition on the value of intellectual property, and estimating damages arising from infringement.
-EI economists combine their extensive industry experience with strong microeconomic principles to provide well-reasoned analyses of intellectual property matters.
+Secretariat Economists professionals are well situated to address a broad range of economic issues in such disputes, including valuing intangible assets, understanding the role of markets and competition on the value of intellectual property, and estimating damages arising from infringement.
+Secretariat Economists professionals combine their extensive industry experience with strong microeconomic principles to provide well-reasoned analyses of intellectual property matters.

-EI economists also can assist clients in a non-litigation setting.
+Secretariat Economists also can assist clients in a non-litigation setting.
 Like any other corporate asset, intangible assets should be evaluated and managed in such a way as to maximize their value to the owner.
-EI economists work with clients to understand and estimate this value and to develop strategies, such as licensing or outright sale, that can enable clients to realize this maximum value.
+Secretariat Economists professionals work with clients to understand and estimate this value and to develop strategies, such as licensing or outright sale, that can enable clients to realize this maximum value.

 Economists at Secretariat Economists have been active in advancing the debate between antitrust concerns and intellectual property rights.
 While patents are intended to encourage innovation by protecting the rights of inventors, patents have the potential of unduly limiting competition.
 If patents are overly broad, or extend for too long a period of time, these anticompetitive concerns may outweigh the innovation-inducing benefits.
 This is a debate that may shape the future of both patent protection and competition analyses.